Last Updated on: 27th May 2023, 09:37 am

 Table of Contents

-The objective of this article is to review the main pathologies in which lesions in the gingiva may appear and, to make their study easier, there are different kinds of gingivitis: those gingival alterations that appear related to mucocutaneous diseases and whose primary manifestation is the chronic desquamative gingivitis; gingival alterations related to hormonal levels, among which pregnancy gingivitis and granuloma gravidarum stand out;
+The objective of this article is to review the main pathologies in which lesions in the gingiva may appear and, to make their study easier, there are different kinds of gingivitis: those gingival alterations that appear related to mucocutaneous diseases whose primary manifestation is the chronic desquamative gingivitis; gingival alterations related to hormonal levels, among which pregnancy gingivitis and granuloma gravidarum stand out;

-gingival alterations related to pharmacological treatments such as lichenoid reactions that can manifest in the gingiva and gingival hyperplasia; gingival disorders related to viral infections (mainly HIV and the human herpes virus (HHV) family); gingival alterations related to blood dyscrasias, with leukemia being the central blood disorder with gingival repercussion and, finally, gingival alterations of genetic origin or hereditary gingival fibromatosis.
+gingival alterations related to pharmacological treatments such as lichenoid reactions that can manifest in the gingiva and gingival hyperplasia; gingival disorders related to viral infections (mainly HIV and the human Herpes Virus (HHV) family); gingival alterations related to blood dyscrasias, with leukemia being the central blood disorder with gingival repercussion and, finally, gingival alterations of genetic origin or hereditary gingival fibromatosis.